-6.2 Equity Interest of natural persons exercising ultimate effective control of a trust that is a VIFI
+6.2 Equity Interest of natural persons exercising ultimate effective control of a trust that is a VIFI section headed "Identification of Controlling Persons of Passive NFEs with Financial Institutions in the chain of legal ownership".

 In the case of a trust that is a VIFI, an Equity Interest is considered to be held by any person treated as a settlor or beneficiary of all or a portion of the trust, or any other natural person exercising ultimate effective control over the trust.